Chicken and Stuffing Casserole

 You’ll only need four basic components for the casserole.
 Hooray!

 - Leftover Homemade Gravy or Cream of Chicken Soup: If using a canned soup, I always spend a little extra money to get an organic version, preferably in a box or BPA-free can.
-You can also certainly make your own, too!
+You can also certainly make Homemade Cream of Chicken Soup, too!

-- Shredded Cheddar Cheese: I always use sharp cheddar, but use what you like.
+- Shredded Cheddar Cheese: I always use sharp cheddar, but use whatever kind of cheddar you like.

-- Prepared Stuffing: Either make your own or prepare store-bought stuffing.
+- Prepared Stuffing: Either make Homemade Stuffing or prepare store-bought stuffing.
 The bummer is that the boxed stuff is often filled with processed ingredients, preservatives, and additives.
-To avoid those, spend a little more and purchase an organic (and preferably whole wheat) stuffing in the health food section.
-Tip: You can add in a little ground flaxseed or chia seed to up the nutrition of the stuffing.
+To avoid those, spend a little more and purchase organic (and preferably whole wheat) stuffing in the health food section.

 You can probably memorize this recipe, to be honest.
 It only requires three steps.